What Does The Bible Say About Fear? 130 Sure Fire Verses

 That being said, do you understand how this is opposite to the spirit of fear?
 Let’s continue with God’s word now broken down into individual chapters.

-The kind of fear I’m referring to is what does the bible say about fear and living in fear of the unknown.
+The kind of fear I’m referring to is living in fear of the unknown.
 So, I have given you the difference between the two types of fear.

 I hope you can distinguish fear of the unknown future and replace it with the right type of fear.
 Let’s dive into God’s word now!